Skip to main content

 How Do Incentive Limits Differ between the ADA and HIPAA?

-A primary point of divergence lies in how each law treats for participation in wellness programs.
+A primary point of divergence lies in how each law treats financial incentives for participation in wellness programs.
 The rules dictate the maximum reward you can receive, and the basis for calculating this reward differs significantly between the two acts.
 Understanding these differences is key to recognizing a compliant program.

 HIPAA’s rules for incentives are linked to the type of wellness program.
 For “participatory” programs, where an employee simply has to join or attend an event to earn a reward, HIPAA generally does not set a cap on the incentive value.